Tyler Thigpen: 2008 season

 In Thigpen's second career start, he passed for 280 yards with a 69.4% completion rate, with two touchdowns and no interceptions against the New York Jets, nearly leading the Chiefs to win over the heavily favored Jets.

 Thigpen scored his first receiving touchdown the following week versus the Tampa Bay Buccaneers.
 The 37-yard pass was from wide receiver Mark Bradley in a Wildcat formation.
-Thigpen also passed for 164 yards, a touchdown, no interceptions, and a 56.0% completion rate in the 30–27 loss against the Tampa Bay Buccaneers.
+Thigpen also passed for 164 yards, a touchdown, no interceptions, and a 56.0% completion rate in the 30–27 loss against Tampa Bay Buccaneers.
 Thigpen became only the fifth player in Chiefs' history (and the first quarterback) to throw a touchdown pass and also score touchdowns by running and receiving.
 In the game, the Chiefs led 24–3 with a little more than two minutes remaining in the second quarter and seemed headed for just their second victory of the season.
 The Buccaneers rallied back and won the game in overtime with 24 unanswered points.

 Thigpen continued his impressive play the following week in the Chiefs' 20–19 loss to the San Diego Chargers, completing 27-of-41 passes for 266 yards, three touchdowns and no interceptions.
 That gave him six touchdown passes and no turnovers in his previous three games.

 After throwing three interceptions against the Atlanta Falcons and appearing lucky to avoid throwing twice that many, Thigpen threw 124 straight passes without an interception through Week 10.
 Thigpen's no-interception streak ended at 161 in the closing seconds of a 30–20 loss to the New Orleans Saints, but Thigpen still managed to complete 19-of-38 passes for 235 yards and two touchdowns to Dwayne Bowe.
 Thigpen became the first Chiefs quarterback to throw a touchdown pass in four consecutive games since Trent Green in 2005.

 Prior to the Chiefs implementing the spread offense, Thigpen had been playing erratically with the Chiefs, and he suddenly became poised and effective running the new offense.
 His passer rating has climbed from 44.3 to 76.9 in the five games following his initial start at Atlanta.
 The Chiefs scored more than 10 points just twice in their first six games, but scored more offensive points than that in every game after, and twice had topped 25.

 Thigpen had his first bad game in five outings against the Buffalo Bills on November 23 in the Chiefs' 54–31 loss.
 Thigpen's three turnovers (two interceptions and one lost fumble) led to 20 points by the Bills.
 Despite the turnovers, Thigpen also threw for 240 yards and three touchdowns.